Creativity is Justice in Action

 wrestling_featured_image

-What about the stuff that has angered me, saddened me, or hurt me?
-What about the things that have really been a struggle?
-Am I thankful for those things?
-What things fit into that category?
-Depending on my perspective (or lack of one) … anything can.
+But what about the other stuff?
+What about the things that have angered me, saddened me, or hurt me?
+Am I thankful for those experiences?
+Depending on my perspective (and sometimes my lack of one), I can find lessons in anything.

-I’ve been immersed in Becoming Fools for the last three years.
-It has been a stressful journey and I have found myself growing more and more exhausted … and less and less thankful for the opportunity to be involved with the project.
-I used to feel the same way about Reparando.
-But that changed over time, after we released the film.
+I’ve been immersed in the “Becoming Fools” project for the last three years.
+It’s been a stressful journey, and I’ve found myself growing increasingly exhausted and less thankful for the opportunity to be involved.
+I used to feel similarly about “Reparando,” but that changed over time after we released the film.

-Like most humans, I forget too easily.
+Like most people, I forget too easily.

-During my Becoming Fools scouting trip in 2011, Tita asked me to personally attend a screening of Reparando.
-I was honored for the invite, but was exhausted from two weeks of 16 hour days interviewing people and capturing footage in Guatemala City.
-Part of me wanted to just go back to my room and go to sleep.
-I couldn’t understand why it made a difference if I was there.
-I thought, “I am just a silly Gringo.
-They won’t care.
-And besides … I’m in Guatemala for Becoming Fools, not Reparando.”
-But Tita was persistent.
-She said she really wanted me to come.
-So, we drove straight from our production across the city to a church near La Limonada.
-Tita met us outside the church with hugs and we watched the film from the back of the room.
+During my scouting trip for “Becoming Fools” in 2011, Tita personally invited me to attend a screening of “Reparando.”
+I was honored by the invitation, but I was also exhausted from two weeks of 16-hour days spent interviewing people and capturing footage in Guatemala City.
+Part of me wanted to just return to my room and sleep.
+I couldn’t understand why my presence mattered.
+I thought, “I am just a silly Gringo; they won’t care.
+Besides, I’m here for ‘Becoming Fools,’ not ‘Reparando.'”

 reparando_tee_01